Every so often, I hear about a certain type of harmful user: The "Hacker".

 If anyone on Drrr.com threatens you or takes action against you in this manner, please screenshot everything that you find incriminating, and send it with a report to us at: firstname.lastname@example.org.

 8. More information on how to protect yourself while using Drrr

 Or just in general!

 Basically, be aware that they could be lying to you.
 Be wary of clicking strange links.
 Youtube and other popular sites are always ok, links ending in .jpg, .gif, etc are generally alright as well.
 If someone adds you to Skype or Discord, do not download any suspicious files (ending in .exe specifically).
 Make sure you have a decent anti-virus/anti-malware program.
-(Windows 10 comes equipped, and Mac/Linux are ok without one.)
+(Windows 10 comes equipped, and Mac/Linux distributions are typically ok without one, though caution is still encouraged.)
 Browse anonymously as needed.

 I hope this has helped educate people, and improve their experiences on Drrr.

 Note: I put "hacker" in quotations because it seems wrong to apply the term "hacker" to people with very little hacking skills, i.e. using IP grabbers or "booters".